MKazi-ctrl/Bingo-Game/README.md

 Note: Make sure to replace <seed> and <cardFile> with actual values when running the program.

 Enjoy playing the Bingo game!

-Please note that this explanation assumes the provided code functions correctly and accurately represents the intended Bingo game.